tomayac/how-fugu-is-the-web/README.md

-The raw data for the different Project Fugu&nbsp;🐡 APIs is curated in the [fugu-api-data](https://github.com/tomayac/fugu-api-data/blob/main/README.md) project, which is then turned into JavaScript, so keeping the list of APIs updated is hopefully a straightforward task.
+The raw data for the different Project Fugu&nbsp;🐡 APIs is curated in the [fugu-api-data](https://github.com/tomayac/fugu-api-data/blob/main/README.md) project, so keeping the list of APIs updated is a straightforward task independent of the extension.

 ### API detection